Airbus A321neo: Development

-The maiden flight of the Airbus A321neo took place in Hamburg, with the aircraft registering in German identification.
-The prototype was equipped with CFM International LEAP 1A engines, the aircraft, registered D-AVXB, was flown by test pilots Martin Scheuermann and Bernardo Saez Benito Hernandez.
+The first flight of the Airbus A321neo took place in Hamburg.
+The prototype, registered D-AVXB and equipped with CFM International LEAP-1A engines, was flown by test pilots Martin Scheuermann and Bernardo Saez Benito Hernandez.
 The flight lasted 29 minutes, and performed various tests during that time.
-AerCap was the first customer to order the aircraft on 27 April 2011, with IndiGo being the first commercial airline customer to order the aircraft, on 22 June 2011, ordering 304 A321neo.
+AerCap was the first customer to order the aircraft on 27 April 2011, with IndiGo being the first airline to order the aircraft, on 22 June 2011, ordering 304 of the type.
 The first A321neo entered commercial service with Virgin America in May 2017, who merged with Alaska Airlines in 2018; the latter also acquired all of Virgin's aircraft.

-Like the A321ceo, the final production of the aircraft takes place in Hamburg, Germany.
-With Airbus being a multinational company, parts of the aircraft came from different countries throughout Europe and United States.
-One of the most notable is the A321neo's engine, with options for either CFM International's LEAP 1A, which is a joint venture between GE Aerospace and Safran Aircraft Engines, or Pratt & Whitney PurePower PW1100G-JM.
-The A321neo has the same overall length as the A321ceo, with an increased fuel efficiency and performance rating.
-The A321neo has a range of 3995 nmi, with an MTOW (maximum take-off weight) of 97 t, and its engine has of thrust.

 It received its type certification with Pratt & Whitney engines on 15 December 2016, and simultaneous certification from the European Union Aviation Safety Agency (EASA) and Federal Aviation Administration (FAA) for the CFM LEAP-powered variant on 1 March 2017.
-The first A321neo, leased by GECAS, was delivered in Hamburg to Virgin America, configured with 184 seats and LEAP engines, and entered service on 31 May 2017.
+The first A321neo, leased by GECAS, was delivered in Hamburg to Virgin America, configured with 185 seats and LEAP engines, and entered service on 31 May 2017.